LordManta/SugarCubesJS/README.md

 ##### Author : Jean-Ferdy Susini
 ##### Created : 2/12/2014 9:23 PM
 ##### version : 5.0 alpha
-##### implantation : 0.9.1
+##### implantation : 0.9.5
-##### Copyright 2014-2018.
+##### Copyright 2014-2020.

 A Javascript implementation of the Reactive Programming Framework SugarCubes v5 originally designed on top of Java.
-It uses Frederic Boussinot's synchronous/reactive paradigm proposed in the early 90's by Frédéric BOUSSINOT[Bo1] and allows one to write reactive parallel/concurrent programs on top of Javascript.
+It uses Frederic Boussinot's synchronous/reactive paradigm proposed in the early 90's by Frédéric BOUSSINOT[Bo1] and allows one to write reactive parallel/concurrent programs on top of sequential Javascript.

 Quick start:
 ------------